heiyanbin/pdf-to-ppt/README.md

 # PDF/TXT to PPT Converter

-A Python CLI tool that converts PDF or text files to PowerPoint presentations using OpenAI for content extraction.
+A Python CLI tool that converts PDF or text files to PowerPoint presentations using OpenAI-compatible APIs for content extraction and Llama Cloud for PDF parsing.

 ## Installation